lf-edge/eve/docs/BUILD.md

 #### Custom Live Packages

-* kernel: EVE uses its own custom kernel package, rather than one of the standard linuxkit ones.
+* kernel: EVE uses its own custom kernel (taken from [eve-kernel](https://github.com/lf-edge/eve-kernel) project), rather than one of the standard linuxkit ones.
 This is primarily due to kernel modules and drivers, especially on arm, as well as Xen requirements.
 * `init` packages:
   * `lfedge/eve-grub` - CoreOS inspired GRUB required to enable CoreOS-style dual partition upgrades.
 See [UPSTREAMING.md](./UPSTREAMING.md#grub) for a more detailed discussion of what is unique in this grub.
-  * `lfedge/eve-devices-trees` - device trees for all the ARM platforms that EVE supports.
   * `lfedge/eve-fw` - various firmware required for device drivers.
   * `lfedge/eve-xen` - a single Xen binary required to boot EVE.
   * `lfedge/eve-gpt-tools` - ChromiumOS inspired tools and sgdisk required to enable CoreOS-style dual partition upgrades.
 See [UPSTREAMING.md](./UPSTREAMING.md#grub) for a more detailed discussion of what is unique in these versions of the gpt tools.